sonic-net/SONiC/doc/storagemond/storagemond-hld.md

 def get_storage_device_object(self):
 """
-Instantiates an object of the corresponding storage device class.
+Instantiates an object of the corresponding storage device class:

+'ata'       - SsdUtil   - Full support
+'usb'       - UsbUtil*  - Not currently supported 'mmcblk'    - EmmcUtil* - Limited Support

 Adds the instantiated class object as a value to the corresponding key in the dictionary object.

-NOTE: SsdUtil is supported currently.
-Future support for EmmcUtil, USBUtil and NVMeUtil
+*NOTE: SsdUtil is supported currently.
+Limited support for EmmcUtil.
+Future support planned for USBUtil and NVMeUtil

 """
 ```